Shop Stealing Prevention and Detection

 Establish a policy

-Establish a policy for the prevention of shoplifting and make sure that all staff are aware of it.
-The policy may include some of the following practices to reduce the risk of shoplifting:
+Establish a policy for the prevention of shop stealing and make sure that all staff are aware of it.
+The policy may include some of the following practices to reduce the risk of shop stealing:

 - Never leave display cases unlocked.